ahmetkilinc/CustomTitleBarApp/README.md

-change the theme from manifest file:
+change the theme of which activity you like to be with custom layout, from manifest file :

       android:theme="@style/appTheme"